Tyson Fury: Fury vs. Chisora

+Miscellaneous fights

 On 17 September 2011, Fury fought 32-year-old fringe contender Nicolai Firtha (20–8–1, 8 KOs) in a non-title bout at the King's Hall, Belfast.
 Firtha took the fight on two weeks' notice.
 The opening two rounds were dominated by Fury.
 In round 3, Firtha landed a big punch which looked to trouble Fury.
 Fury regained control of the fight by the next round and forced the referee to stop the fight at 2 minutes, 19 seconds on round 5.
 Fury admitted he got caught flush, "He caught me with a good punch and I had to come back from it."
 The fight averaged 1.03 million viewers on Channel 5.